Mchaney3/AXSResearch/arduino/libraries/GFX_Library_for_Arduino/README.md

 - No read operation.
 Since not all display provide read back graphic memories API, Arduino_GFX skip all read operations.
 It can reduce the library size footprint and sometimes reduce the operation time.
 - Tailor-made data bus classes.
 Arduino_GFX decouple data bus operation from display driver, it is more easy to write individual data bus class for each platform.

+## Various data bus interfaces

+Arduino_GFX utilizes Arduino Built-in SPI class to support 8-bit SPI for most platforms.

+Most tiny displays in hobbyist electronics world support 8-bit SPI, but some require 9-bit SPI.
+Arduino_GFX should be the first Arduino display library that can use ESP32 SPI to support 9-bit hardware SPI.
+It is important to support the displays that require 9-bit SPI interface. (e.g. HX8357B, ...)

+Larger displays most likely do not support standalone SPI since it is not fast enough to refresh the full screen details.
+Most of them support 8-bit/16-bit Parallel interface.

+Some larger display require 3-bit SPI + RGB combo interface, i.e. require more than 3 + 24 pins.
+Most dev board do not have enough GPIO to support this.
+Arduino_GFX will eventually support this combo interface but will be in very low priority.
+A huge monthly sponsor may make it happen :P

 ## Currently Supported data bus [[Wiki](https://github.com/moononournation/Arduino_GFX/wiki/Data-Bus-Class)]
 - 8-bit and 9-bit hardware SPI (ESP32SPI)
 - 8-bit hardware SPI (HWSPI, ESP8266SPI, mbedSPI, NRFXSPI, RPiPicoSPI)